Click to enlarge

 Index to Old Age Pension Applications, Qld, 1908-1909

 Index to 9,000 old age pension applicants (successful or rejected - including many unnaturalised immigrants who were not on electoral rolls).
 Most applicants were born in the UK, Ireland, Germany or Scandinavia but a few were born in Australia and elsewhere.
-This index lists names and source references, with which you can find the original records at Qld State Archives.
+This index lists names and record office source references, with which you can find the original records.
 Those records usually give date, town, age, years in Qld, amount of pension or reason for rejection, and country or Australian State of birth.
 A few give death date, street address, spouse, or remarks about the applicant's income, character etc. Two microfiche. $12 including postage within Australia.
 Order a copy

 Burketown, Ingham & Muttaburra: Indexes to Hospital Admissions

 Three indexes (one for each town) in one volume: Burketown 1909-1923; Ingham Aug 1889 - May 1890; Muttaburra 1887, 1892-1894, 1921-1928.
-These indexes list names and source references, with which you can find the original records at Qld State Archives.
+These indexes list names and record office source reference, with which you can access the original records.
 Those records have provision for name; date admitted; age; birthplace; occupation; religion; ship of arrival; how long in colony; place of residence; marital status; place of marriage, at what age, and name of spouse; names and ages of children living; number and sex of children deceased; father's name and occupation; father's present residence if living (or 'father dead'); mother's maiden name; disease or reason for admission; date of discharge, or date and cause of death; sometimes additional remarks.
 Hospital registers sometimes contain the only surviving reference to ship of arrival.
 Paperback, A5. $6.20 including postage within Australia.
 Order a copy

 Brisbane Hospital, Qld: Index to some patients in 1887, 1900, 1901 & 1902

 Consolidated index to four volumes of admission records for Brisbane Hospital.
-This index lists names and source references, with which you can find the original records at Qld State Archives.
+This index lists names and record office source references, with which you can access the original records.
 Those records often give date admitted; age; birthplace; occupation; religion; ship of arrival; how long in each Australian State; last residence, and if there less than three months, previous residence; marital status; place of marriage, at what age, spouse's name; names/ages of children living; number/sex of children deceased; father's name, occupation and present residence if living (or 'father dead'); mother's maiden name; employment, wages, other sources of income, other wage-earners in the family, property, membership of clubs or benefit societies (or father's employment details etc.); name/address of relatives or friends; disease or reason for admission; discharge date or date/cause of death; if previously admitted, the reason.
 Paperback, spiral bound, A4, 22 pages. $12.45 including postage within Australia.
 Order a copy

 Index to Eventide (Sandgate, Qld) Registers of Deaths 1954-1959